Sales Training Research: 97% of Phone Agents Give Up Too Quickly

 If the employee is initially rejected after asking for the business, they give up.

-Previous studies we’ve done indicate that attempting to overcome objections and remaining persistent in the face of objections, is the most important single element on the phone call.
+Previous studies we’ve done indicate that attempting to overcome objections and remaining persistent in the face of objections, is the most important single element of the phone call.

-In short, just asking for the sale one time after an initial rejection, makes the sales 12.6 times more likely to occur.
-If the sales person or agent asks for the sale by saying something like, “Why don’t we go ahead and book the room for you,” and the caller responds by saying, ‘No;’ in 97% of the time the agent never says anything else of consequence.
+In short, just asking for the sale one time after an initial rejection, makes the sales 10.4 times more likely to occur.
+If the salesperson or agent asks for the sale by saying something like, “Why don’t we go ahead and book the room for you,” and the caller responds by saying, ‘No;’ in 97% of the time the agent never says anything else of consequence.

-However, if the agent would simply ask for the business one more time, the caller is 12.6 times more likely to purchase.
+However, if the agent would directly ask for the business one more time, the caller is ten times more likely to purchase.
 Think about that!

 This matters A GREAT DEAL.
 Persistence is key.
 Our data shows that.

-There are substantial amounts of revenue and sales being lost because of a blatant lack of persistence.
+There are substantial amounts of revenue and sales were lost because of a blatant lack of persistence.
 Most employees/agents/sales people at most businesses give up way too quickly.